mrwillis32/Python-Projects/README.md

 # Python-Projects

-This repository will contain all of my varius python project builds.
+This repository will contain all of my various python project builds.